AMANGUPTA1406/learn-react/README.md

 We can also remove "<React.StrictMode>" tag we will study on it further.

-The index.html file although doees not contain script tags but the react-scripts gets injected automatically, we can see them on package.json file.
+The index.html file although does not contain script tags but the react-scripts gets injected automatically, we can see them on package.json file.

 "const root = ReactDOM.createRoot(document.getElementById('root'));" this creates a reactDOM and its root is taken from an element from the html by getElement.
 After it react renders the DOM to the main page.